Cross (destroyed): OS Grid Reference – TQ 3077 8093

 “the Strand Cross, near Covent Garden.
 This cross was hexagonal on plan, and comprised four stages.
 It was standing in 1547, but was ultimately removed, its site being occupied by the Maypole, which was spoken of in 1700 as new.”

 The Strand Cross would have been on the ancient ley (not one of those ‘energy lines’ invented by New Age fantasists) described first of all by Alfred Watkins (1925)—running from St. Martins-in-the-Field to St. Dunstan’s in Fleet Street—but he seems to have been unaware that the monolith ever existed.
-The alignment was subsequently described in more detail in Devereux & Thomson’s (1979) work on the same subject, and again by Chris Street (2010), but its existence seems to have evaded them too!
-A maypole was subsequently built on the site after the cross had been torn down.
+The alignment was subsequently described in more detail in Devereux & Thomson’s (1979) work on the same subject, but its existence seems to have evaded them too!
+Chris Street (2010) did include it in his much more detailed walk down the same ley.
+A maypole was also known to exist close to the site of the cross; with one account showing that the two monuments existed at the same time in 1543.

 As the site seemed to have been an early moot spot, the Strand Cross may have been an omphalos in early popular culture (before the christians of course), or at the very least, a site of popular animistic tradition.